umbraco/UmbracoDocs/contributing/documentation/code-samples.md

 ### Use real-life samples

 The documentation often aims to explain complex scenarios and concepts within Umbraco.
 This means that code samples can be useful to further the understanding.
-It is important that these code samples are _real-life_ examples.
+It is important that the code samples are _real-life_ examples.

 For example, using variables such as 'foo' and 'bar' can distract from the intent of the example.
 Aim to use an example that would make sense to add to a production environment.

-It is a good idea to use _placeholders_ for names, methods, etc., in order to keep the code samples as neutral and general as possible.
+Try to use _placeholders_ for names, methods, and the like, in order to keep the code samples as neutral and general as possible.

-With Umbraco, often there is more than one way to achieve a result, depending on context and the skillset of the development team.
+With Umbraco, often there are often more than one way to achieve a result, depending on context and the skillset of the development team.
 Having multiple examples - for example, a Modelsbuilder version and a non-Modelsbuilder version - can help prevent readers from mixing techniques in their solution.
 It is fine to provide multiple examples.

 ### Add correct syntax highlighting